 Milken is also chairman of the Milken Institute, a non-profit, non-partisan economic think tank that seeks to create a more-informed public, more-thoughtful policymaking and improved economic conditions.
 The Institute's research areas include global capital markets, regional and demographic studies, human capital and job creation, access to capital, intellectual property studies, health economics, energy security and enhanced understanding of economic issues.
 Institute scholars have held dozens of major conferences and published hundreds of influential books, monographs and research reports.
 More than 4,000 thought leaders and decision makers from some 50 nations attend the Institute's annual Global Conference in Los Angeles.
 For more information, see globalconference.org.
 (The Institute also holds major annual conferences in New York, Washington, London, Singapore and more than 200 other yearly events around the world.)

-Speaking at the 15th annual Global Conference in 2012, former President Bill Clinton said:
+Speaking at the 15th annual Global Conference,, former President Bill Clinton said:

 At the 2013 Global Conference, Milken was joined by Bill Gates, former British Prime Minister Tony Blair and the President of Rwanda, Paul Kagame, in bringing a new focus to progress in sub-Saharan Africa.